22 STEPS mural

-22 Steps mural is installed on the central staircase of Simons Institute for the Theory of Computing.
+22 Steps was conceived for the central staircase of Simons Institute for the Theory of Computing.

 In the architecture of places, the staircase is a primary space of movement where nothing is expected to be static.
 It is where people and things can only be seen in a state of binary displacement: going UP or DOWN.
 In that way, the staircase becomes a displacement of elevation.